mies/wercker-perceptor/views/available-services.md

 # Available Services

 Most applications use a database to store data or a message queue to handle jobs asynchronously.
-With Wercker you can specify which services you require and Wercker will provision them for you.
+With wercker you can specify which services you require and wercker will provision them for you.

 This is done by specifying the required services in your `wercker.json` file.
 Through environment variables you will then be able to access these services.